Developer Guide

 - User enters the

-command, along with the student’s name. - TutorBuddy verifies that the inputs are valid and student profile exists.
+delete_studentcommand, along with the student’s name. - TutorBuddy verifies that the inputs are valid and student profile exists.

 -